awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 + View all costs in Cost Explorer\.
 + Grant all member accounts the permission to see the costs for their own member account, refunds, credits, and RI recommendations\.

 Member account owners can't see costs, refunds, and RI recommendations for other accounts in the Organizations\.
-For more information about consolidated billing, see [Consolidated Billing for Organizations](consolidated-billing.md)\.
+For more information about consolidated billing, see [Consolidated billing for AWS Organizations](consolidated-billing.md)\.

 If you're an AWS account owner and not using consolidated billing, you have full access to all Billing and Cost Management information including Cost Explorer\.

-### Organizations Account Status Use Cases<a name="ce-ao-usecases"></a>
+### Organizations account status use cases<a name="ce-ao-usecases"></a>

 An account’s status with an organization affects what cost and usage data is visible in the following ways:
 + If a standalone account joins an organization, the account loses access to cost and usage data from when the account was a standalone account\.